 - Computer systems and personal computers

-Reimbursement may be paid on an Actual Cash Value (ACV) Replacement Cost (RC) basis.
-ACV includes depreciation, where RC pays the value of the property at today’s prices.
+Reimbursement may be paid on an actual cash value (ACV) or replacement cost (RC) basis.
+ACV includes depreciation, while RC pays the value of the property at today’s prices.
 Some policies will include a co-insurance clause that could penalize the insured if they claim a loss that exceeds the coverage limits by a certain percentage.

 Be sure to read the policy carefully to understand all coverages, limitations and exclusions.